 Some NordicTrack treadmills have a USB charging port, which allows you to use a USB cable to plug in your smartphone, tablet, or another device to the console for charging.

-NordicTrack desk treadmills are similar in price to running treadmills, though they typically feature fewer special features.
+Though similar in price to running treadmills, they typically feature fewer special features.
 Most models cost between $1,000 and $1,400.

-NordicTrack incline treadmills are typically the most expensive models, though their impressive incline ability can make them a worthwhile investment for trail runners or anyone looking to burn serious calories.
+Typically the most expensive models, their impressive incline ability can make them a worthwhile investment for trail runners or anyone looking to burn serious calories.
 They typically cost between $1,999 to $4,299 but offer a wide range of special features.

 Before running on your NordicTrack treadmill, warm up by walking at a comfortable pace for three to five minutes to prevent injuries.